firefly-iii/docs/docs/docs/firefly-iii/faq/general.md

 Yes.
 For security reasons Firefly III opens up the registration form only for the first user, but anybody can register an account if you enable this under **Administration** &gt; **Configuration**.
 Keep in mind that you won't be able to _share_ your administration.
 This is a work in progress.

+## How does it compare to YNAB, Mint, GNUCash, Excel?

+This is a fairly complicated question, but here are some key differences that you should know about.

+- Firefly III is self-hosted and geared towards tech-savvy users.
+You must install it yourself and run it on your own server.
+This is a huge difference with other financial tools.
+- Importing data from your bank and doing this automatically is NOT easy with Firefly III.
+See also [importing data](../importing-data/introduction.md).
+- GNUCash has way more "accounting" features, like mutual funds and stock and equity.
+- Most online tools like YNAB and Mint have a another "style" of budgeting money.
+In YNAB you assign every coin to a budget until all your money is budgeted.
+Firefly III is geared towards predetermining your budgets, allocating funds to those budgets *only* and then spend it.
+- There is no desktop app for Firefly III, it's all web based.

 ## I found a bug, what do I do?

 You can contact me [through GitHub](https://github.com/firefly-iii/firefly-iii/) by opening an issue, or use the details found on [the contact page](../other-pages/contact.md).